ClojureBridge/organizing/Money-Things.md

 ### Plan as early as possible

 Ideally, when a workshop is scheduled and announced, the organizer should have at least one sponsor who will pay food.
 A hosting company may or may not pay.
-Make sure the hosting company can do what for the workshop.
+Make sure the hosting company can do something for the workshop.

-Sometime, finding sponsors other than the hosting company is very hard.
+Sometimes, finding sponsors other than the hosting company is very hard.
 In such a case, please contact the ClojureBridge board or mentor.
 We will help finding sponsors.
-Also, it is a good idea to post ClojureBridge Workshops mailing list for suggestions and advices from past organizers.
+Also, it is a good idea to post to the ClojureBridge Workshops mailing list for suggestions and advices from past organizers.

 However, remember, money won't move fast.
 Especially, asking companies to pay money often takes more than two weeks; their decision to process won't go forward instantly.
-Plan as early as possible is a key to get sponsors.
+Planning as early as possible is a key to get sponsors.

 ### What if the organizer is unable to find a sponsor?

 Despite the organizer's intensive efforts, funding may not go well.
-For such an emergency situation, ClojureBridge is able to pay small money from ClojureBridge General Fund.
+For such an emergency situation, ClojureBridge is able to pay a small amount from ClojureBridge General Fund.
-At the same time, please consider cutting down the food.
+At the same time, please consider the following 3 options:

 Here are suggestions: